Dotty Duvets! – a practical solution for bad behaviour at bedtime

 *We’ve flagged to the boys that this means no faffing about getting the bedtime tasks started (but that it doesn’t mean rushing trips to loos, brushing teeth super fast and just dipping in baths etc).

-OH was very unsure about each dot being worth five minutes chill out time on the bed.
-But I really wanted it to feel like a significant “prize” so I just try and sneak them up earlier.
+OH was very unsure about each dot being worth five minutes of quiet activity / chill time but I really wanted it to feel like a significant “prize” so I just try and sneak them up earlier.
 NOBODY is allowed to teach them how to tell the time.

-It has been sold to them as a swap of nagging for chill out, and they have been loving it.
+It has been sold to them as a swap of nagging for time to spend as they choose, and they have been loving it.
 We’ve let them read, write, chat and play top trumps.
-No devices have been allowed except for a couple of pictures on Daddy’s phone.

 “But that really is a long time”